fawkesrobotics/protobuf_comm/README.md

 - **message type:** Numeric message ID of the specific message serialized in the payload.
 Must be the ID encoded in the MSG TYPE field of the CompType enum.
 The message type is specific to the component ID.
 Different component IDs can have message of the same message type which are unrelated.
 The message type must be encoded in network byte order (big-endian).

 ### Encryption
 The framing protocol supports per-message encryption based on a symmetric block cipher.
-For now, the supported encryption modes are based on the AES2 with either 128 or 256 bit key length in either electronic code book (ECB) or cipher block chaining (CBC) mode.
+For now, the supported encryption modes are based on AES with either 128 or 256 bit key length in either electronic code book (ECB) or cipher block chaining (CBC) mode.

 An overview of the format of an encrypted message is given in the second figure above, contrasting the first figure which depicts an unencrypted message.
 It is similar to the unencrypted packet with two key differences.
 First, the initialization vector is placed between the frame and message headers.
 And second, the message header and protobuf payload are encrypted.